 Understanding Marathon Patent Group's Unusual Options Activity

-Marathon Patent Group (NASDAQ:MARA) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $22.74 following the option alert.
+Shares of Marathon Patent Group (NASDAQ:MARA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $27.06.

 - Trade Type: CALL